 The Act and E.O.
 12196 require all Federal agency heads to submit to the Secretary an annual report on their agency's occupational safety and health program, containing such information as the Secretary prescribes.

-Each agency must submit to the Secretary by January 1 of each year a report describing the agency's occupational safety and health program of the previous fiscal year and objectives for the current fiscal year.
-The report shall include a summary of the agency's self- evaluation findings as required by § 1960.78(b).
+Each agency must submit to the Secretary by May 1 of each year a report describing the agency's occupational safety and health program of the previous calendar year and objectives for the current fiscal year.
+The report shall include a summary of the agency's self-evaluation finding as required by Sec.
+1960.78(b).

 The Secretary must provide the agencies with the guidelines and format for the reports at the time they are requested.